SuguruOoki/laravel-repository-generator/README.md

 Now you can edit `config/repository-generator.php`

 ## Usage
+Before using `generate` commdand you should customize `config/repository-generator.php` for your own use.
 You can simply use `repositories:generate` command by terminal:
 ``` bash
 php artisan repositories:generate